Forecasting Love and Weather

-Forecasting Love and Weather is a 2022 South Korean television series directed by Cha Young-hoon and starring Park Min-young, Song Kang, Yoon Park and Yura.
-This series depicts a cheerful love story of staff at the Korea Meteorological Administration who break, fall and rise again and their everyday life at work.
-It premiered on JTBC on February 12, 2022, and aired Saturdays and Sundays at 22:30 (KST) for 16 episodes.
+Forecasting Love and Weather is a 2022 South Korean drama directed by Cha Young-hoon and starring Park Min-young, Song Kang, Yoon Park and Yura.
+It depicts a cheerful love story of staff at the Korea Meteorological Administration who break, fall, and rise again and their daily life at work.
+The drama premiered on JTBC on February 12, 2022, and aired every weekend at 22:30 (KST) for 16 episodes.
 It is available for streaming on Netflix.

 Forecasting Love and Weather featured in Global Top 10 weekly list of the most-watched international Netflix TV shows for 6 weeks in a row from February 21 to April 3.

 Synopsis

-Inside a national weather service, love proves just as difficult to predict as rain or shine for a diligent forecaster and her free-spirited coworker.
+The drama depicts a romance between the diligent forecaster, Jin Ha-kyung, and her free-spirited co-worker, Lee Si-woo, in a national weather service.